 Traffic accidents are one of the downsides of road transport.
 To reduce the risk of being involved in an accident, you need to know where and when the risks of accidents are greatest.
 You also need to know what obligations you have in case of an accident and how you can best help someone who has been injured in an accident.

 Much of the driver's licence theory is about numbers and statistics.
-You do not need to know the exact numbers to pass the theory test, but you should know them roughly.
+You do not need to know the exact numbers to pass the theory test, but you should have knowledge of them.
 In this chapter we have compiled the most important numbers and statistics from the other chapters.

 The driving test consists of two parts: a theory test and a practical driving test.
 The two tests are booked at the same time and taken on the same day, or on days close together.
 To increase your chances of passing the test, you should know how to prepare, how the tests work and how you are assessed.